Jane Austen: Illness and death

 Austen made light of her condition, describing it as "bile" and rheumatism.
 As her illness progressed, she experienced difficulty walking and lacked energy; by mid-April she was confined to bed.
-In May, Cassandra and Henry brought her to Winchester for treatment, by which time she suffered agonising pain and welcomed death.
+In May, Cassandra and Henry took her to Winchester for treatment, by which time she suffered agonising pain and welcomed death.

 Austen died in Winchester on 18 July 1817 at the age of 41.
 Henry, through his clerical connections, arranged for his sister to be buried in the north aisle of the nave of Winchester Cathedral.
 The epitaph composed by her brother James praises Austen's personal qualities, expresses hope for her salvation, and mentions the "extraordinary endowments of her mind", but does not explicitly mention her achievements as a writer.

 Posthumous publication

 In the months after Austen's death in July 1817, Cassandra, Henry Austen and Murray arranged for the publication of Persuasion and Northanger Abbey as a set.
 (Note: Honan points to "the odd fact that most of [Austen's] reviewers sound like Mr. Collins" as evidence that contemporary critics felt that works oriented toward the interests and concerns of women were intrinsically less important and less worthy of critical notice than works (mostly non-fiction) oriented towards men.)
 Henry Austen contributed a Biographical Note dated December 1817, which for the first time identified his sister as the author of the novels.
 Tomalin describes it as "a loving and polished eulogy".
 Sales were good for a year—only 321 copies remained unsold at the end of 1818.

 Although Austen's six novels were out of print in England in the 1820s, they were still being read through copies housed in private libraries and circulating libraries.
 Austen had early admirers.
 The first piece of fiction using her as a character (what might now be called real person fiction) appeared in 1823 in a letter to the editor in The Lady's Magazine.
 It refers to Austen's genius and suggests that aspiring authors were envious of her powers.

 In 1832 Richard Bentley purchased the remaining copyrights to all of her novels, and over the following winter published five illustrated volumes as part of his Standard Novels series.
 In October 1833 Bentley released the first collected edition of her works.
 Since then, Austen's novels have been continuously in print.